aeoss/fusionauth-cicd-example/README.md

 ### `/data/1__config`

 This directory holds configuration files.
-It is recommended to use Yaml syntax to import the configuration as required by the `systemConfgiuration` object in FusionAuth.
+It is recommended to use Yaml syntax to import the configuration as required by the `systemConfiguration` object in FusionAuth.
 See the `config.yml` file for an example of how this is done.

 The CI/CD container will read all yaml files within any directory to build this up.
 This also allows the config